alberto-campos/Hw2-ToDoList/README.md

 When you launch the app for the first time there will be only one task by default.
 If removed, the page will be empty.

 Notice the keyboard appears automatically and the focus is set to the text field to add a new task.
 To dismiss the keyboard simply hit enter and leave the text field blank.

+When the user swipes over a task, then the 'Delete' button becomes visible.
+When the user taps this button the task is removed from the list.

+When the user taps the "Edit" link, then the cells activate the options to move the cells around.
+After the user drags and drops a task, then the app adjusts the list and places the task at its new position.

 ![Launching app](https://github.com/alberto-campos/Hw2-ToDoList/tree/752cb654d64ef9ba72947193e50c756dc1579f34/todo-startWithKeyboardEnabled.png)